 is an electric street tram that was used to ply the streets of Manila during

-As we travel, the one that put smile on my face are the people who keeps on waving to us and as a return, we wave them back.
-Usually, the one who rode the Tranvia are mostly students.
-I totally admire their dedication for the Philippines heritage and for embracing it.
+As we travel, the one that put a smile on my face are the people who keep on waving to us and as a return, we wave them back.
+Usually, the one who rode the Tranvia is mostly students.
+I totally admire their dedication to the Philippines heritage and for embracing it.
 Passing by the ever beautiful Manila Bay is so spectacular, the only thing I worried about is the smells. 😔

 On the other hand, Balangay is a Malay word meaning “sailboat“.
 This is also known as one of the oldest watercraft found in the Philippines.
 It was first mentioned in Chronicles of Pigafetta and it is where the word Barangay derived from.